stripe/stripe-dotnet/README.md

 ### Deleting a resource

-The `Delete` method on the service class can be used to delete a resource:
+The `Delete` method of the service class can be used to delete a resource:

 ```C#
 var service = new CustomerService();